sympy/SymPEPs/SymPEP-0001.md

 SymPEPs generally live in a pull request.

-Eventually, after discussion, there may be a consensus that the SymPEP should be accepted–see the next section for details.
+Eventually, after discussion, there may be a consensus that the SymPEP should be accepted; see the next section for details.
 At this point the status becomes **Accepted**.

 Once a SymPEP has been **Accepted**, the reference implementation must be